 Rothmann opened a private practice in July 1937 after having received his medical license from the state of New York.
 He simultaneously worked as a clinical assistant at Beth David Hospital in New York.12

 Rothmann met his future wife Frances Bertha Bransten (1914-1984) while in San Francisco.
 They married in 1938.13 The marriage produced three children, Susan (b.
 December 3, 1938), William (b.
 February 22, 1940), and John (b.
 March 2, 1949).
 Rothmann received American citizenship in 1940 and the family relocated from New York to the West Coast.
-To obtain his Californian license to practice medicine, Rothmann completed a year as an intern at Franklin Hospital and Mount Zion Hospital in San Francisco.14
+In order to obtain his Californian license to practice medicine, Rothmann completed a year as an intern at Franklin Hospital and Mount Zion Hospital in San Francisco.14

 After receiving his license to practice medicine in California in 1942, Rothmann initially served in the Pacific War as a military physician in the U.S. Army, ultimately with the rank of major.15 He set up his own practice as an internist in San Francisco after the end of the war.